-LISA SIVA

-When a YouTube founder talks about the future of tech, it pays to listen.
+LISA SIVA CHAD HURLEY When a YouTube founder talks about the future of tech, it pays to listen.
 Chad Hurley shares lessons learned from the glory days of Silicon Valley - and predictions for the next big revolution.

-- Lessons from the Valley: How to create a disruptive product - Zero to 5 billion daily views: How to sustain meteoric growth - Where do we go from here?

-omewhere in the heartland of America, a power plant is on the brink of failure.
+How to Build a Unicorn Lessons from the Valley: How to create a disruptive product Zero to 5 billion daily views: How to sustain meteoric growth Where do we go from here? omewhere in the heartland of America, a power plant is on the brink of failure.
 A generator is faltering.
-There's only a skeleton crew on duty, and they have minutes - at most an hour - before the entire city shuts down.
-So what does one enterprising employee do?
-He looks up a how-to video on YouTube.
+There's only a skeleton crew on duty, and they have minutes - at most an hour - before the entire city shuts down. before Silicon Valley knew what a unicorn was.